 - Make a simple cleaning solution by mixing a teaspoon of dishwashing liquid in a cup of warm water.

-- Soak a sponge or a clean white cloth in it and blot it on the stained area until the stain is removed.
+- Soak a sponge and blot it on the stained area until the stain is removed.

 - Finally, sponge the affected area with cold water and dry it with a clean rag.

 If the dishwashing liquid does not help, consider using an ammonia solution prepared by mixing a tablespoon of ammonia in two cups of water.
 When creating a cleaning solution with ammonia, do not ever mix it with bleach as it shall produce toxic vapors and fumes that are hazardous.